-[] proposes a hybrid CS method which utilizes sensor nodes locations to design a cluster based data gathering method.
-Network is consists of several clusters which sensor nodes distributed in. sensor nodes transfer their data without any compression to the clusterheads.
-Cluster heads utilize CS approach to project these readings and transfer them to the base station.
+[] proposes a hybrid compressive sensing method which utilizes sensor nodes locations to design a cluster based data gathering method.
+Network is consist of several clusters in which sensor nodes are distributed.
+These nodes transfer their data without any compression to the cluster-heads.
+Cluster-heads utilize compressive sensing approach to project these readings and transfer them to the base station.
 Simulation results show that the proposed approach significantly reduces number of data transmissions.
-Using an analytical method, they discuss about the relationship between the cluster size and number of data transmissions in the hybrid CS method, to find the optimal size of clusters that can lead to minimum number of transmissions.
-In addition, simulation results shows, when the number of measurements is 10th of the number of nodes in the network, their method can reduce the number of transmissions by about 60 percent compared with clustering method without using CS.\\
+Considering the relationship between the cluster size and number of data transmissions in the hybrid compressive sensing method, this technique discuss on finding the optimal size of clusters that can lead to minimum number of transmissions.
+In addition, simulation results shows when the number of measurements is 10 times of the number of nodes in the network, their method can reduce the number of transmissions by about 60 percent compared with clustering method without using compressive sensing.\\

-Unlike other approaches, [21] develop a non-uniform CS approach for data gathering.
-It is assumed that network is consists of heterogeneous sensor nodes.
-Non-uniform compressive sensing address the challenge of heterogeneous sensor node sample scheduling signal reconstruction.
-To do so, a joint sparse signal recovery method is proposed which exploit spatial-temporal correlation as well as heterogeneity to recover the original signal.
-Compared with traditional CS methods, simulation results show this technique holds same reconstruction accuracy level with significantly less number of samples.
+Unlike other approaches, [21] develops a non-uniform compressive sensing approach for data gathering from .
+Non-uniform compressive sensing addresses the challenge of heterogeneous sensor node sample scheduling and signal reconstruction.
+In this way, a joint sparse signal recovery method is proposed which exploits spatial-temporal correlation as well as heterogeneity to recover the original signal.
+Compared with traditional compressive sensing methods, simulation results show this technique holds same reconstruction accuracy level with significantly less number of samples.
 However, it has very little communication overhead.

 \subsection{ Summerizing Compression Techniques}

-In this section we summerized and provide a table about most of compression techniques which are introduced in state of the art section.
+In this section we summarize and provide a table about most of compression techniques which are introduced in state of the art section.
 Table \ref{Compression} represent different features of thses compression methods which ae already addressed in the text.
 Since studied approaches has their own limitation and implementation enviroment, we can not compare all these approach in a vey uniform way.
 However there is survey papers which tried to addressed numeriacl comparisiion for these techniques [][].\\

 Parameteres which are utilized to evaluate the performance of compression techniques are defined as follows: